ElgarL/GroupManager/CONFIG.md

 # Config

-This page details the default and basic configuration of the Group Manager config files.
+This page details the configuration of the GroupManager config files.

-Warning: Group manager overwrites its config files on reload, if you make manual changes be sure to /manload them.
+**Warning: Group manager overwrites its config files on reload, if you make manual changes be sure to /manload them.**

 Contents
 ---|